 Artists swapping ideas around Markfield Park.
 Match day before craft brews.
 Walk along the multicultural High Road or follow trails across wild marshes.
-The Gessner’s near it all.
+The Sessile and The Gessner is near it all.
 Hop on a train and you’ll be in central London in 15.

 Closer to home, get involved at community garden (and former engineering depot) Grow Tottenham on Ashley Road.
 There’s a wildflower meadow, micro allotments and kitchen garden, as well as social-enterprise café Pluma.
 A great spot for freelancers.
 Come evening, the space blossoms into a buzzy bar.
 Profits all go back into the garden.